Skip to content

 UR Delver

 Post Board: The postboard games are much more interesting.
 I will recommend everyone playing against competent opponents in paper to shuffle your whole 15 cards in your sideboard into your main deck and then remove the 15 out.
 You are transforming into a different deck in a sideboard game, and any information you can conceal is important.
-You gain massive advantage by your opponent being forced to respect that you can cast a Doomsday in a postboard game.
+You gain massive advantage by your opponent being forced to respect that you can cast a in a postboard game.
 They will have a worse deck against you if you force them to leave in stack based interaction because you will basically be playing Grixis Delver.
 The sideboard leans into being a 2 for 1 value deck.
-I leave the Cavern of Souls in the deck to almost exclusively name Bird.
-If you name dragon it is not super helpful as Pyroblast will remove it once it hits the battlefield, and if they waste blasts on Baleful Strix instead you are feeling very favored.
-Try to be cognizant of Daze, as getting Dazed when you didn't need to is the fastest way to lose the mirror.
-If you cast enough Expressive Iteration's and Baleful Strix you will likely be favored.
+I leave the in the deck to almost exclusively name Bird.
+If you name dragon it is not super helpful as will remove it once it hits the battlefield, and if they waste blasts on instead you are feeling very favored.
+Try to be cognizant of , as getting d when you didn't need to is the fastest way to lose the mirror.
+If you cast enough 's and you will likely be favored.

 GW Depths

 Post Board: You will lose the sideboard games in the same way as the preboard ones.
-Try and cast a fast Doomsday or you can use your Dark Ritual on a fast Opposition Agent which will greatly slow their gameplan down.
+Try and cast a fast or you can use your on a fast which will greatly slow their gameplan down.
 They will likely bring in some combo hate against you, so be aware so you don't allow them to use it effectively against you.

 Elves